 I believe that most salespeople would take more risks if given the chance, and it’s this ability, freedom, and empowerment to take more risks that end up helping companies achieve their goals.

-A salesperson working for an overbearing manager, or a risk-averse company, will never achieve greatness.
+A salesperson working for an overbearing manager or a risk-averse company rarely achieves greatness.
 He or she will never be able to come to the table with a bold and audacious forecast for growth.
 They’ll just play it safe.
 Why?
 Ultimately, there are too many reasons to count.

-Instead of defending pricing, holding firm, and protecting gross profit margins, they’ll constantly capitulate to customer demands for lower prices.
+Instead of defending pricing and protecting gross profit margins, they’ll constantly capitulate to customer demands for lower prices.
 It’s the safest of bets; it’s easy for a salesperson to give in to customer demands for lower prices if they work for a risk-averse company.

-Instead of using market intelligence about competitor strengths and weaknesses to negotiate a better deal, and close at a higher price, they’ll simply adopt a “take-what-you-can-get” mentality, one where just getting an order is often enough.
-Instead of pushing back on customers who try to backtrack on large volume inventory commitments, they’ll simply let the customer off the hook.
+Instead of using market intelligence about competitor strengths and weaknesses to negotiate a better deal and close at a higher price, they’ll simply adopt a “take-what-you-can-get” mentality.
+They'll do just enough to get the current order.
+Instead of pushing back on customers who try to backtrack on large-volume inventory commitments, they’ll simply let the customer off the hook.
 After all, why risk the relationship?

 Instead of going deep into a customer’s account and uncovering multiple opportunities, they’ll simply downplay those opportunities to upper management and not expose themselves to further second-guessing.
-Instead of having an accurate forecast for growth, they’ll play it safe and make sure they always achieve easily-attainable goals.
+Instead of having an accurate forecast for growth, they’ll play it safe and ensure they always achieve easily attainable goals.

 There will always be that customer who promises higher volume – so why not just push for that volume and firm commitment now?
 Why not push them now and see how serious they are instead of going through the motions only to find out later that they were just stringing you along?

 I’ve worked for several companies over the years as both a consultant and salesperson.
-I’m amazed at the number of times I’ve come across really bright sales and business development people, ones who have the skill-set to succeed but can’t because of who they report to or because of the company they work for.
+I’m amazed at the number of times I’ve come across really bright sales and business development people who have the skill set to succeed but can’t because of who they report to or because of the company they work for.

 I have experienced this.
 I’ve worked for a Ph.D. who didn’t understand that sales are not a research paper.
-He didn’t understand that taking risks is part of sales, didn’t understand that pushing back on a customer who wants to bail on an inventory commitment is a responsibility for all salespeople, and most importantly, didn’t realize that sales is about maximizing customer face-time and negotiating great deals at healthy prices.
+He didn’t understand that taking risks is part of sales and that pushing back on a customer who wants to bail on an inventory commitment is the responsibility of all salespeople.
+Most importantly, he didn’t realize that sales are about maximizing customer face-time and negotiating great deals with healthy margins.

 On the other end of the spectrum, I’ve worked for managers and companies whose entire philosophy was about risk-taking.
-They defended pricing, pushed for larger volumes, negotiated long-term deals, and they never, ever let a customer back out of a contractual inventory agreement without pushing back.
+They defended pricing, pushed for larger volumes, negotiated long-term deals, and never let a customer back out of a contractual inventory agreement without pushing back.

 These are the types of companies that continually meet their objectives – and if for some reason they don’t, they immediately ask why and adjust accordingly.
 If you haven’t given your sales team the leash they need to take well-informed risks, then you are the problem.